MannLabs/alphadia/README.md

 Currently available for **MacOS** and **Windows**.
 You can download the latest release of alphaDIA [here](https://github.com/Mannlabs/alphadia/releases/latest).

-* **Windows:** Download the latest `win-x64` build.
-Save it and double click it to install.
+* **Windows:** Download the latest `alphadia-X.Y.Z-windows-amd64.exe` build and double click it to install.
 If you receive a warning during installation click *Run anyway*.
-* **MacOS:** Download the latest `darwin-arm64` build.
-Please note that alphaDIA currently requires an ARM based M1/2/3 processor for the one-click installer.
-Save the installer and open the parent folder in Finder.
-Right-click and select *open*.
+* **MacOS:** Download the latest build suitable for your chip architecture (can be looked up by clicking on the Apple Symbol > *About this Mac* > *Chip* ("M1", "M2", "M3" -> `arm64`, "Intel" -> `x64`), `alphadia-X.Y.Z-macos-darwin-arm64.pkg` or `alphadia-X.Y.Z-macos-darwin-x64.pkg`.
+Open the parent folder of the downloaded file in Finder, right-click and select *open*.
 If you receive a warning during installation click *Open*.
 If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
 A detailed guide to installing alphaRaw with mono can be found [here](https://github.com/MannLabs/alpharaw#installation).
+* **Linux:** Download the latest `alphadia-X.Y.Z-linux-x64.deb` build and install it via `dpkg -i alphadia-X.Y.Z-linux-x64.deb`.

 As of now, **Linux** users need follow the steps for the [developer installation](docs/installation.md#developer-installation) in order to use the GUI.